 - tracking of impressions and clicks

-- disable ads after a maximum number of impressions and clicks
+- disable ads after a maximum number of impressions and ad clicks

-When used as an ad server, Advanced Ads delivers ads without the placement container.
+Advanced Ads delivers ads without the placement container when used as an ad server.
 For some ads, the Position or Size options might work, while for others, they might not.

 General limitations of all ad servers apply here as well

 - Ad codes that need header and body codes would require those codes to be included in a single ad unit code delivered through the ad server placement.
-If jQuery is needed in the ad code, it might need to be included in the ad code as well, especially when using the iframe method to embed the ad.
+If jQuery is needed in the ad code, it might also need to be included in the ad code, especially when using the iframe method to embed the ad.

 - While we have tested the setup with various modern browsers, we cannot guarantee or fix issues with older or rare browsers.